jagodki/zebtoolbox/README.md

 The data of road monitoring and assessment in Germany are stored in a specific XML-schema, which cannot be read by different GI-systems.
 This plugin enables QGIS to extract the spatial information from the XML-files called <i>Georohdaten</i> and <i>Rasterrohdaten</i> and display them as temporary layers (directly in memory).

 ## Change log
-0.1 import of one single ZEB-file realised
+0.1.0 import of one single ZEB-file realised
+0.1.1 remove error while installing plugin in QGIS 0.1.2 remove ZIP from plugin
+0.2.0 add new plugin icon

 ## Preliminary remarks
 The plugin runs in QGIS 2 and uses PyQt4 and Python 3.